Kanyasulkam (film): Release and reception

-Kanyasulkam was released theatrically on 26 August 1955 and opened to negative reviews from both the critics and the audience, particularly from those who admired the play.
-The word of mouth was influenced heavily by those who felt that the redemption of Gireesham at the end was a major undoing to Apparao's vision.
+Kanyasulkamu was released theatrically on 26 August 1955 and opened to negative reviews from both the critics and the audience, particularly from those who admired the play.
+The word of mouth was influenced heavily by those who felt that the redemption of Gireesam at the end was a major undoing to Apparao's vision.
 In his review for the Zamin Ryot magazine dated 2 September 1955, Anantha Padmanabha Rao criticised the film's writing and the performances of Rama Rao and Janaki.
 However, he praised Savitri's performance calling it "commendable".
-The film managed to complete a 56-day run with average returns until the release of Rama Rao's Jayasimha, whose commercial success shadowed Kanyasulkam completely.
-Kanyasulkam was later re-released in 1983, 1986 and 1993 limitedly across Andhra Pradesh and completed a 100-day run every time, making it the only Indian film to do so.
+The film managed to complete a 56-day run with average returns until the release of Rama Rao's Jayasimha, whose commercial success shadowed Kanyasulkamu completely.
+Kanyasulkamu was later re-released in 1983, 1986 and 1993 limitedly across Andhra Pradesh and completed a 100-day run every time, making it the only Indian film to do so.